FEDERAL PRIORITIES 2017

 Alzheimer’s disease is a growing crisis for our families and the economy.
 The federal government must address the challenges the disease poses and take bold action to confront this epidemic now.

-Increase the commitment to Alzheimer’s research
+1. Increase the commitment to Alzheimer’s research

-Other Legislation We Have Supported:
+Other Legislation We Support (115th Congress):